axel-achart/miel-abeilles/README.md

-# 🐝 Le Miel et les Abeilles
+# 🐝 Bees and honey

 ## 📖 Project Description
 The goal is to simulate the evolution of a colony of bees using a **genetic algorithm**, in order to optimize their foraging paths between a hive and a set of flowers.